Report chargeable event gains for life insurance policies

 Chargeable events: penalties following audits and voluntary disclosures under section 98 Taxes Management Act 1970

-Read the guidance below for help on chargeable event penalties after audits and voluntary disclosures.
+Read the following guidance for help on chargeable event penalties after audits and voluntary disclosures.